serpent213/clojexcms/README.md

 ## Light Table Development

 Add the folder to your workspace and open `src/clj/clojexcms/server.clj`.
-Evaluate the file, then evaluate the `(run)` expression.
+Evaluate the file, then evaluate the `(run)` expression at the bottom.

 The call to `(run)` does two things, it starts the webserver at port 10555, and also the Figwheel server which takes care of live reloading ClojureScript code and CSS.